 There are several options when deciding on a Digital Nomad visa to work remotely abroad.
-The most popular countries offering digital nomad programs are Spain and Portugal, which also attract remote workers thanks to their lucrative opportunities and a relaxed Mediterranean lifestyle.
+The most popular countries offering digital nomad programs are Spain and Portugal, which attract remote workers thanks to their lucrative opportunities and relaxed Mediterranean lifestyle.

 However, the specifics of their Digital Nomad visas—such as eligibility requirements, tax implications, and digital infrastructure—can significantly impact their experience of living and working in these countries.

-This article explores the main differences between the Spain vs Portugal Digital Nomad Visa , comparing the benefits and potential drawbacks to help digital nomad visa holders decide which Iberian gem best aligns with their professional and personal goals.
+This article explores the main differences between the Spain vs Portugal Digital Nomad Visa, comparing the benefits and potential drawbacks to help digital nomad visa holders decide which Iberian gem best aligns with their professional and personal goals.

 Digital Nomad Visa Overview: Spain and Portugal